 V618.
-It's dangerous to call the 'Foo' function in such a manner, as the line being passed could contain format specification.
-The example of the safe code: printf("%s", str);
+Dangerous call of 'Foo' function.
+The passed line may contain format specification.
+Example of safe code: printf("%s", str);

 The analyzer has detected that a formatted output function call might cause an incorrect result.
 Moreover, such a code can be used for an attack (see this article for details).